Occupational name for someone who made or sold forks, from Old High German gabala "fork"

 From the name of a place in Berwickshire, Scotland, derived from Brythonic words meaning "spacious fort"

 From the Old English word gara

-From the name of the city of Gouveia in Portugal, and a couple of small towns named Gouveia.
+From the name of the city of Gouveia in Portugal, of unknown meaning.

 Derived from the English place name Grantham

-Meaning "of Gran", Gran being the German name for Esztergom, a small city in northern Hungary.
+Originally denoted a person from Gran, the German name for Esztergom, a city in northern Hungary.

 From a nickname for a person who had grey hair or grey clothes.